 From 2002 to 2005, Mr. Kho was legal advisor at the U.S. Mission to the WTO in Geneva, Switzerland, where he managed the WTO dispute settlement portfolio for the U.S. government.
 He was involved in formulating litigation strategies for cases involving the United States and has participated in every stage of the WTO dispute settlement process.
 Mr. Kho appears on the WTO’s indicative list of panelists for dispute settlement.

 In addition to Geneva, Mr. Kho lived in China for three years teaching international trade law at various universities in Beijing, Suzhou, Changsha and Zhenjiang.
 He speaks Mandarin Chinese and Taiwanese.

 Examples of Mr. Kho’s representative matters include:

-- assisting U.S. companies in the enforcement of international investor-state arbitration awards and other investment rights pursuant to free trade agreements and bilateral investment treaties
+- assisting U.S. companies in the enforcement of international investor-state arbitration awards and other investment rights pursuant to FTAs and bilateral investment treaties

 - advising and representing companies and sovereign entities with regard to:

 - FTA negotiations and tariff acceleration